Bune Information

 Spiritual Protection:

-Before performing any ritual, protective measures must be established.
-We find Bune’s Enn to be sufficiant in most cases as it immediately transfers Bune’s protective forces upon the caster, however there are others who operate from a perspective of fear and require more significant protection.
+Before performing any ritual, protective measures may be advisable.
+We find Bune’s Enn to be sufficiant in most cases as it immediately transfers Bune’s protective forces upon the caster, however there are others who operate from a perspective of fear and will typically require more significant protection.
 This can involve casting circles, invoking protective spirits, or employing talismans.
 Protection ensures that only the intended energies are drawn into the space and that malevolent forces are kept at bay.

 Taking these considerations to heart, a practitioner may proceed with a well-grounded and respectful approach to the ritual at hand, setting the stage for a fruitful and harmonious interaction with Bune.